chrisjarn/aichats/README.md

 ### Compiles and minifies for production
 ```
-npm run build - this will create a disti folder in which electron will use
+npm run build - this will create a dist folder in which electron will use
 npm run electron:start
 ```